microox/homework/hw02/README.md

           - the text includes the name and description of the survey
           - the text includes all question texts
-          - after every question text there should be some space to fill in the question by hand
+          - after every question text there should be some space to fill in the answer by hand
       ------------------------------------------------------------------------

 #### Story #4